The history, art history and architecture of Britain and its Empire, Europe, the Mediterranean and North America, 1640-1940.

 But there is a ton of evidence to show that the Vikings often travelled in peace.
 They were traders, bringing antlers, ivory, wool and slaves to countries who wanted those products.
 In return they brought back spices, glass and wine.
 They were surprisingly sophisticated people, in love with gorgeous jewellery made from pure gold, elaborate croziers, flasks, decorative swords and silver coins.
 And finely wrought chess sets.

-Before I examine this lovely Scandinavian Queen, consider the two medieval chess sets or part sets that were already well known: the Charlemagne and the Lewis chessmen.
+Before I examine this lovely Scandinavian Queen, consider 2 medieval chess sets or part sets that were already well known: the Charlemagne and the Lewis chessmen.

 In 1598, 30 Charlemagne chess pieces were found and inventoried in the treasury of Saint-Denis, all made from elephant ivory.
 They date from about 1100 AD and seem to have come, not from the East but from a workshop of southern Italy, probably Salerno.
 During the French Revolution, pieces must have been lost or destroyed; in the 1794 inventory, there were only 16 pieces left, including 2 kings, 2 queens and 4 knights.
 The extant Charlemagne chess pieces can be seen at the Cabinet des Médailles, Bibliothèque Nationale, Paris.